 Use the VBI importer filter to remove Vertical Blanking Interval (VBI) lines from video data.
-By removing VBI lines, they are not affected by other video filters.
 If necessary, use the VBI Exporter Filter to reinstate the VBI lines in the output.
+You can also use the VBI Importer Filter to extract closed captions from the input VBI for embedding on the output (see Caption Decoding below).